TUI Design

 4. If a component already owns the pattern, extend it.
 Add a mode enum, parameter, flag, or semantic variant.
 Do not create a second module.

 5. If no component owns the pattern and only one surface needs it, add it under crates/<surface-crate>/src/tui/components/ with a thin components.rs export.
-If more than one surface needs it, add it under crates/jackin-tui/src/components/ with a lookbook story and visual regression coverage.
+Product-neutral multi-consumer patterns belong upstream in TermRock with catalog and visual-regression coverage.

-6. When moving an existing component into the final structure, preserve behavior first: identify existing tests/snapshots or add focused coverage, move the code, keep compatibility shims only where needed for the migration, and verify the same keyboard, mouse, focus, footer, error, and render behavior afterward.
+6. When moving an existing component into the final structure, identify existing tests/snapshots or add focused coverage, move the code, delete the superseded implementation and compatibility facade, and verify keyboard, mouse, focus, footer, error, and render behavior afterward.
+This pre-release codebase does not retain migration shims.

 Why this rule exists — canonical lesson